 Insurance verification workflow for treatment center admissions.

-Reduce VOB friction, payer confusion, and slow benefit-check handoffs so qualified inquiries move faster from first contact to real admissions decisions.
+Reduce payer-detail friction, insurance confusion, and slow benefit-check handoffs so qualified inquiries move faster from first contact to real admissions decisions.

-Insurance friction kills momentum long before the family hears a final answer.
+Insurance friction kills momentum long before the qualified inquiry hears a final answer.

 Most useful when insurance questions are slowing first response, forcing repeat callbacks, or muddying qualification decisions.